gvorvik/hotel_message_challenge/README.md

 I wrote this application in javascript using nodejs on the backend and React on the front end.
 I like how organized React is, using components to separate functionality and data in the application.
-It is also what I am most familiar with (we learned wrote software in javascript at Prime).
+It is also what I am most familiar with (we wrote software in javascript at Prime).

 Process for verifying correctness: